Research Foundation members

 In NGOs, David has worked as Chief Executive of two industry bodies and a disability services organisation.
 He has also worked with the commonwealth government in the employment services field, and in the private sector has established two small businesses in business training and development and in theatre production.

 Throughout his career, his salaried work has been supplemented by a wide range of management consulting work, primarily but not exclusively with NGOs, with a focus on strategic planning, governance, responding to critical problems, and change management.
 David has sat on numerous NGO boards, and recently graduated with honours in an MBA.
-David is responsible for all aspects of operations at the SIA.
-This includes building a strong administration capable of providing industry leadership across all of our functional working areas, delivering high quality products and services to the membership, as well as proving the support needed to expert industry leaderships groups such as the College of Fellows, and to the many active SIA members throughout Australia.
+David is responsible for all aspects of operations at the AIHS.
+This includes building a strong administration capable of providing industry leadership across all of our functional working areas, delivering high quality products and services to the membership, as well as proving the support needed to expert industry leaderships groups such as the College of Fellows, and to the many active AIHS members throughout Australia.